 Remodeling costs typically exceed renovation budgets because the values are generated in different ways, at other times, and for two different purposes.

 You may have added more rooms and/or upgraded finishes during the design process.
 Any additions will increase the estimate, and these additional costs are a great way of testing what you value.
-This is your opportunity to return to the original scope and budget to determine that you appreciate the expanded design and wish to increase your budget, as described in our article, “Which Budget Personality are you?”
+This is your opportunity to return to the original scope and budget to determine that you appreciate the expanded design and wish to increase your budget, as described in our article, “What Is Your Renovation Personality?”

 Value engineering and bidding are ways to address costs that are too high.